-Etiologic Agent Campylobacter , a gram-negative, microaerophilic bacterium.
-Virtually Luorogie rigene all human illness is caused by one species, Campylobacter jejuni , but 1% are caused by other species.
-Clinical Symptoms Fever, abdominal cramps, malaise, nausea, vomiting and diarrhea Chinear Symptoms (often bloody).
+Etiologic Agent Campylobacter, a gram-negative, microaerophilic bacterium.
+Virtually all human illness is caused by one species, Campylobacter jejuni, but 1% are caused by other species.
+Clinical Symptoms Fever, abdominal cramps, malaise, nausea, vomiting and diarrhea (often Chinical Symptoms bloody).
 Mode of Transmission Ingestion of undercooked poultry, contaminated food and water or raw milk.
 Contact with infected pets, farm animals or infected persons Incubation Period Usually 2-5 days, but ranges from 1-10 days.
-Period of Communicability Throughout the course of the infection.
-An untreated person may Teriou of Communicatinty excrete Campylobacter spp.
+Period of Throughout the course of the infection.
+An untreated person may Communicability excrete Campylobacter spp.
 For up to 7 weeks.
 Treatment Usually no treatment is indicated.
-Rehydration therapy maybe Treatment required for people with diarrhea.
+Rehydration therapy maybe required for people with diarrhea.
 Antibiotics such as tetracyclines or quinolones can be used early in the illness when Campylobacter has been identified OR to eliminate the carrier state.
-Lab Criteria for Diagnosis Campylobacter from any clinical specimen Diagnostic Testing Culture Referral (all tests performed by the Specimen needed: Pure culture Georgia Public Health Outfit: Cary-Blair medium (available from testing lab) Laboratory in Decatur, GA) Form: 3410 • Lab test Performed: Campylobacter identification Culture • Specimen needed: Feces • Outfit: Stool culture; Para-Pak, C&S • Form: 3416 • Lab test performed: Campylobacter culture.
-Culture in outbreak situations • Specimen: At least one portion serving of suspected food, if available.
+Lab Criteria for Campylobacter from any clinical specimen Diagnosis Diagnostic Testing A. Culture Referral (all tests performed by Specimen needed: Pure culture the Georgia Public Outfit: Cary-Blair medium (available from testing lab) Health Laboratory in • Form: 3410 Decatur, GA) Lab test Performed: Campylobacter identification B. Culture Specimen needed: Feces Outfit: Stool culture; Para-Pak, C&amp;S • Form: 3410 Lab test performed: Campylobacter culture.
+Culture in Outbreak Situations • Specimen: At least one portion serving of suspected food, if available.
 Immediately obtain and refrigerate food specimens.
 Broad testing of all foods is discouraged.
-Coordinate with Epi branch regarding foods to be tested. • Outfit: Sterile plastic bags, label and instructions. • Form: 3450 Lab test performed: Campylobacter Culture Case Classification Probable: A clinically compatible case that has been epidemiologically linked to a confirmed case.
-Confirmed : A case that is laboratory confirmed.
-Outbreak Investigation Outbreaks should be investigated to determine the possible source of infection and to prevent additional cases.
+Coordinate with Epi branch regarding foods to be tested.
+Outfit: Sterile plastic bags, label and instructions. • Form: 3410 Lab test performed: Campylobacter Culture Case Classification Probable: A clinically compatible case that has been Cube Clubbilleution epidemiologically linked to a confirmed case.
+Confirmed: A case that is laboratory confirmed.
+Outbreak Investigation Outbreaks should be investigated to determine the possible source of O GEOTOGIE III (OSII GUIIOII infection and to prevent additional cases.
 Questionnaires should place emphasis on foods (especially poultry, raw foods and milk), non- chlorinated water, exposure to pets, food handling procedures, possible cross-contamination during cooking, cooking times and temperatures and food handler health and hygiene.

 Reporting Report all cases WITHIN 7 DAYS electronically through the State Electronic Notifiable Disease Surveillance System (SENDSS) at http://sendss.state.ga.us OR complete and mail a GA Notifiable Disease Report From.
 Report any cluster of cases IMMEDIATELY by phone to the local health department, District Health Office or the Epidemiology Branch at 404-657-2588.
 If calling after hours, it is important to report cases to the Epidemiology Branch answering service.
 Restrictions Infected persons should be EXCLUDED from food handling and the care of children until symptoms have resolved.

-Reported Cases of Campylobacter in Georgia, 1999-2002
+Reported Cases of Campylobacter in Georgia, 1999-2003